cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

     cd ./bin/targets/ath79/generic
     ```

-    Of note, the `.manifest` file contains a list of installed packages, which is useful if you need to double check which packages a given image contains by default.
+    Of note, the `*.manifest` file contains a list of installed packages, which is useful if you need to double check which packages a given image contains by default.
+The `profiles.json` file contains even more detailed information about the built image but it is in json format.
+If you have `jq` installed, however, you can parse it via `cat profiles.json | jq .` to get a more readable version.
     {:.notice--info}

 10. Personally, I like to copy all generated files to a location outside the image builder.
 To create a new location for the built images in your user's Downloads directory, do as follows (suggested structure is `openwrt-custom-images/<release>/<device>`):